PESTILLILAB/PESTILLILAB.github.io/content/research/_index.md

   partial: t-text_image
   subtitle: Innovation and Technology for Better, Faster, Stronger Science
   content: |
-    We promote the application of cloud technology to support psychological and brain science science.
-    Cloud technology can help scientists address bigger scientific questions and reduce mistakes.
-    Cloud services allow error-less data analysis and management.
-    The PESTILLI LAB has developed and operates brainlife.io, an open-source, free-to-use cloud computing platform that supports thousands of students and researchers with reproducible neuroimaging data processing.
+    We advocate for the use of cloud technology to advance psychological and brain science.
+Cloud technology can enable scientists to tackle more significant scientific challenges and minimize errors.
+By facilitating error-free data analysis and management, cloud services can play a crucial role in ensuring the accuracy and reliability of scientific research.
+The PESTILLI LAB has developed and operates brainlife.io, an open-source, free-to-use cloud computing platform that supports thousands of students and researchers in conducting reproducible neuroimaging data processing.
   image: img/cloud.svg

 wm:
   enable: true
   title: Visual White Matter and Brain Networks
   partial: t-image_text
-  subtitle: Understanding vision to advance cure and improve quality of life
+  subtitle: Understanding vision is key to advancing cures and enhancing the quality of life.
   content: |
-    Vision is the primary human sense.
-    Visual function requires coordinating the activity of multiple systems, from the eyes to the brain.
-    Visual signals travel across long-range myelinated axonal pathways that form a network of neurons and brain areas.
-    As of today, we understand much about the function of individual neurons and brain areas but less about communication between brain areas.
-    The PESTILLI LAB works on understanding how neurons and brain areas connect and form networks and how these networks support human behavior.
-    The laboratory research combines multiple neuroimaging measurements to study how networks and the biological tissue support human vision during development and across the lifespan.
+    Vision is the primary human sense, relying on the intricate coordination of multiple systems, from the eyes to the brain.
+Visual signals traverse long-range myelinated axonal pathways, forming a complex network of neurons and brain areas.
+While much is known about the function of individual neurons and brain areas, our understanding of the communication between these areas remains limited.
+The PESTILLI LAB focuses on uncovering how neurons and brain areas connect to form networks that support human behavior.
+Our research combines multiple neuroimaging measurements to study how these networks and the underlying biological tissue sustain human vision during development and across the lifespan.
   image: img/network.svg

 grants: